ridhimrastogi/Pipelines/CHECKPOINT.md

     - Include code analysis stage in the build pipeline
     - Fetch javascript files for code analysis
     - Detection of Long methods

+3. Automatically configure a build environment and build job for a Java application (iTrust).
+    - configure build environment

 ### Upcoming Tasks